ministryofjustice/security-guidance/docs/security-clearance-appeals-procedures.md

-# Security clearance appeals procedure
+# Security clearance appeals procedures

 These procedures provide an overview of the requirements for appealing a decision by the Cluster 2 Security Unit Head of Personnel Security, or their representatives in the Decision Making or Personnel Risk Management Teams, to refuse or withdraw national security clearance for Civil Service and Government employees and contractors working on Cluster 2 business.